The Pinchgut Team

 Virginia has experience working in the Arts both in Australia and overseas.
 She established her firm Arts Management Pty Limited in 1979, providing personal management for over one hundred and fifty Australian and international conductors, instrumentalists, singers, directors and designers.
-The firm also undertook range of projects in all fields of the arts including the administration of the Miles Franklin Literary Award, the Portia Geach Portrait Prize for Women and a number of other projects.
+The firm also undertook a range of projects in all fields of the arts including the administration of the Miles Franklin Literary Award, the Portia Geach Portrait Prize for Women and a number of other projects.
 She handed over Arts Management to new owners in 2008 and is now undertaking freelance consulting.
 She has been Director of several Boards including Craft Australia, the Seymour Group, The Song Company and was Chairman of the Australasian Association of Classical Music Managers.
 She served as Deputy Chairman (1999-2000) and then Chairman (2000-2003) of the UK based International Artist Managers’ Association which has a membership of over 500 firms of artist managers worldwide.
 She was a Director of Opera Australia 2010-2017 and Director of the National Institute of Dramatic Art (NIDA) 2010-16.
 She continued as a member of the NIDA Audit, Finance and Risk Committee until May 2018.
 In 2013-2015 she undertook a review for the Board of the Sydney International Piano Competition of Australia, making recommendations for the wide reaching update of the Competition and then implementing them in time for the 2016 Competition.
-She become a Director of the Board in December 2016 and was elected Chairman in 2017.
+She became a Director of the Board in December 2016 and was elected Chairman in 2017.
 Virginia has provided career advice and mentoring to a wide range of artists and arts managers over a number of years.
 She is an Honorary Life Member of the International Artist Managers’ Association and the Australian Music Centre.
 She was awarded a Medal of the Order of Australia for services to Arts Administration in 2010.